-Toluene is found in gasoline, acrylic paints, varnishes, lacquers, paint thinners, adhesives, glues, rubber cement, airplane glue, and shoe polish; and (along with methanol) in carburator cleaner.
+Toluene is found in gasoline, acrylic paints, varnishes, lacquers, paint thinners, adhesives, glues, rubber cement, airplane glue, shoe polish, and (along with methanol) carburetor cleaner.
 At room temperature, toluene is a colorless, sweet smelling, and volatile liquid.

 Toxicity can occur from unintentional or deliberate inhalation of fumes, ingestion, or transdermal absorption.
-Toluene abuse or "glue sniffing" is widespread, especially among children or adolescents, because it is readily available and inexpensive.
-Toluene is commonly abused by saturating or soaking a sock or rag with toluene-contianing product, placing it over the nose and mouth, and inhaling to get a sensation of euphoria, buzz, or high.
+Toluene abuse, or "glue sniffing," is widespread, especially among children or adolescents, because it is readily available and inexpensive.
+Toluene is commonly abused by saturating or soaking a sock or rag with toluene-containing product, placing it over the nose and mouth, and inhaling to get a sensation of euphoria, buzz, or high.
 Slang names for inhalation include huffing (ie, soaking a sock or rag) and bagging (ie, spraying paint into a plastic bag and inhaling).
-With bagging, exhaled air is rebreathed and resulting hypoxia and hypercarbia may add to the disorienting effects of the solvent.
+With bagging, exhaled air is rebreathed, and resulting hypoxia and hypercarbia may add to the disorienting effects of the solvent.

 The Occupational Safety and Health Administration (OSHA) has determined the acceptable level of occupational exposure to toluene for people in the workplace.
 The Permissible Exposure Limit (PEL) of 200 ppm is considered an acceptable level of exposure as a time-weighted average for an 8-hour workday.[1]
 Toluene levels of 500 ppm are considered immediately dangerous to life and health.